smart-on-fhir/smart-on-fhir.github.io/authorization/index.md

 <br><br>
 #### 5. (Later...)
 App uses a refresh token to obtain a new access token

-You can use the `expires_in` field from the authorization response (see <a href="#step-4">step 4</a>) to determine when your access token will expire.
-After an access token expires, it may be possible to request an updated token without user intervention, if the EHR supplied a `refresh_token` in the authorization response.
+The app can use the `expires_in` field from the authorization response (see <a href="#step-3">step 3</a>) to determine when an access token the app holds will expire.
+After an access token expires, it may be possible to request an updated token without user intervention, if the EHR has supplied a `refresh_token` in the authorization response.
 To obtain a new access token, the app issues an HTTP `POST` to the EHR authorization server's token URL, with content-type `application/x-www-form-urlencoded`

-For <span class="label label-primary">public apps</span>, no authentication is
+For <span class="label label-primary">public apps</span>, authentication is
-required at this step.
-For <span class="label label-primary">confidential apps</span>, an `Authorization` header using HTTP Basic authentication is required, where the username is the app's `client_id` and the password is the app's `client_secret` (see [example](./basic-auth-example)).
+not possible.
+For <span class="label label-primary">confidential
+apps</span>, an `Authorization` header using HTTP Basic authentication is required, where the username is the app's `client_id` and the password is the app's `client_secret` (see [example](./basic-auth-example)).